amadeuio/fruits-store/README.md

 ## Features

 - Home, Store, Fruit, and Bag pages
-- Home page carousel
 - Fruit Filtering
 - Add to Bag or Favorites
 - Bag Preview on hover
-- Minimalistic design, smooth animations and speed
+- Minimalistic design, smooth animations and performance
 - Design inspired by Nike and Apple
 - Responsive